arturpedrotti/discord-voice-manager/README.md

 ## ✨ Features

+🚧 **Notice: This project is currently under construction.**
+Some features may not be fully functional or implemented yet.
+Contributions and feedback are welcome as development continues!

 ### 🔊 Automatic Voice Channel Management
 - Automatically unmutes users when they join or switch voice channels.
 - Logs auto-unmute actions to a specified "Mute Log" channel.